Green brain

 Page last updated:

 Most movie-reviewers drone on about "symbolism" and "visual style" and "composition," but the films I watch don't have those things.
-Really, what ya want to know is what's worth watching and what's garbage—and ya want to know quickly.
-So, this PopCulture Shack column is dedicated to mini-reviews of things that have graced my TV screen as of late, for better or worse.
+Really, what ya want to know is what's worth watching and what's garbage.
+So, this PCS column is dedicated to mini-reviews of things that have graced my TV screen as of late, for better or worse.

 Home Page and Special Features